|

 be

-extinguished.
-Sadly, a few years ago, the Dean and Chapter of the Cathedral, expressing concern that their staff may possibly be assaulted during the carrying out of their duties, did away with seven and a half centuries of tradition and discontinued the evening locking of the Kaleyard Gate.
-The old sign showing the opening and closing times remains attached to the door, however.
+A few years ago, the Dean and Chapter of the Cathedral, expressing concern that their staff may possibly be assaulted during the carrying out of their duties, did away with seven and a half centuries of tradition and discontinued the evening locking of the Kaleyard Gate.
+However, in June 2012, the ancient practice was resumed and carried out by a Cathedral Constable, an office that was formed as recently as December 2011 to look after the security of the Cathedral and its Estate.

 Mason's